 Continue reading “Did Asteroid Impacts Provide Both the Heat and Raw Ingredients to Enable Life?”

 So, you want to create life?
 You’re going to need some ingredients first.
 On Earth four billion years ago, you might find some of those ingredients in the impact craters of asteroid strikes (as long as you don’t get blown up in the blast yourself).
 A safer place to look, according to new research from the University of Leeds, might be in the sites of lightning strikes.
 Lightning is less destructive, more common, and creates equally useful minerals out of which you can build your early, single cellular life forms.

 Continue reading “Lightning Strikes Helped Life get an Early Start on Earth”

 You have to be careful what you say to people.
 When NASA or someone else says that the Perseverance rover will be looking for fossil evidence of ancient life, the uninformed may guffaw loudly.
 Or worse, they may think that scientists are looking for actual animal skeletons or something.

 Of course, that’s not the case.

-So what is Perseverance looking for?Continue reading “Since Perseverance is Searching for Life, What Will it Be Looking for?”
+Continue reading “Since Perseverance is Searching for Life, What Will it Be Looking for?”